WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 + Ideally have some kind of session on testing where we work through it together instead.
 + Sometimes research afternoons are more beneficial than others.
 This isn't one of them.

+@macintoshhelper:
++ Might be nice for people to collaborate on improving a central README for their topic.
+For database testing, it would give people somewhere to start, but they might find a way of improving it.

 Jen:
 + Lots of mounting frustration with research topics.
 Especially when the questions aren't fully vetted.
 Ideally, when the week gets created, people would be attempting the research themselves, based on the questions that are being asked, to see whether it's achievable to google those terms and get something useful back.
 Or at least have in mind what we want students to get out of that research topic.
 + During presentations, students often ask mentors about things which they couldn't find the answer to themselves.
 At that point, it becomes obvious that there was no particular plan for what the students were supposed to get out of answering the question.